andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5.md

       collapsed: true
 ---

+# Objective of workshop

+To load and export data into and out of R, and start using RStudio projects to manage file paths.

 # What will this workshop cover?

 In this workshop, the aim is to cover how to load and work with data frames, as well as an introduction to packages.
 We will be covering: